exasol/transformers-extension/doc/developer_guide/developer_guide.md

 - manages the creation of model predictions and the preparation of results.

 #### 4.5 Implement Task Logic
-The >Your>PredictionTask class, in which we implement the logic of the desired task, must be defined under the `exasol_transformers_extension/udfs/models/` directory.
+The <Your>PredictionTask class, in which we implement the logic of the desired task, must be defined under the `exasol_transformers_extension/udfs/models/prediction_tasks` directory.
 This class should extend the _PredictionTask_ class.
 The _PredictionTask_ is a Protocol for ensuring the following methods are implemented and have correct input and output types: